When you discover you’re pregnant, there’s always lots to think about – and that’s before you add a pandemic and lockdown into the mix.

 - separate yourself as much as possible from other members of your household, including using your own towels, crockery and utensils, and eating at different times

-You might also wish to consider online fitness routines to keep active, such as Pilates or pregnancy yoga.
+You might also wish to consider online fitness routines to keep active, such as Pilates or pregnancy yoga, because keeping mobile can help to reduce the risk of blood clots in pregnancy.
+Keeping hydrated is important for clot prevention, too.

 Pregnancy worries during the pandemic